 The duration of evacuation orders will vary given the factors that first responders will be responding under.
 It is the goal of the Unified Command to allow residents to return to their homes as soon as possible, as long as it is safe and does not impair responders who are trying their best to protect lives and property in the impact area.
 City officials understand there is significant inconvenience caused by the evacuation orders, however our single purpose is to protect lives and property, and following these requests is critical to protecting your loved ones and property.

 Where do I evacuate?

-We have established the primary evacuation center at the Crowther Teen & Family Center at 241 W. Dawson Avenue as the evacuation center (click for map).
+We have established the primary evacuation center at the Crowther Teen & Family Center at 241 W. Dawson Avenue as the evacuation center (click for map of evacuation center).
 You may have family or friends you wish to stay with and are not obligated to use the city’s evacuation center.

 Can I have pets at the Evacuation Center?

 We understand the importance that our pets play in our lives.
 Our first recommendation is that residents make arrangements in advance to have their pets sheltered with friends, relatives or even at a local kennel outside the evacuation area.
 For those who have no alternative, pets with proper vaccination paperwork will be admitted into the evacuation center.
 You will have to bring all supplies, medication and a cage for your pet.
 We will work with The Inland Valley Humane Society to assist with sheltering pets during these times as well.

 What if I or my neighbors have physical limitations that make leaving difficult?

 The Police want to know of any resident in the Colby Fire Impact Area who are unable to leave their home without assistance.
 We will undertake special evacuation procedures for those individuals.
 Call (626) 852-4814 to tell the Glendora Community Services Department that you or a neighbor may have special physical needs – that information can also be emailed to firstname.lastname@example.org .
 Community Services will make arrangements to visit the individual to assess their needs in the event of an evacuation.